 The spring has one vent which emits incredible amounts of water.

-Highest measured outflow took place in April 11 1973, when every second were poured 54,226 l of lucid water.
-This is the biggest measured flow from a spring in United States, but not in the world, as often claimed.
+Highest measured outflow took place on April 11, 1973, when every second were poured 54,226 l of lucid water.
+This is the biggest measured flow from a spring in the United States, but not in the world, as often claimed.
 Vaucluse Springs in France are discharging more than 200,000 l/s after heavy rains.

 Lowest known discharge from Wakulla Springs was 708 l/s in June 1931.
-Average flow of Wakulla Spring, as calculated over 67 years long period, is 11,000 l/s.
+The average flow of Wakulla Spring, as calculated over 67 years long period, is 11,000 l/s.